seanswyi/transformer-implementation/README.md

 ## Example run.

 Running the `make run` command should run the code with the default settings along with the option to use multiple GPU's.
 My personal run uses two NVIDIA Titan XP's and takes approximately 9 hours to finish the entire process.
-The result should give you something like the following:
+The result should give you something like the following (from W&B dashboard):

 ![image](https://github.com/seanswyi/transformer-implementation/blob/main/images/transformer_images.png?raw=true)

+Training loss continues to drop while evaluation loss starts to go up around the 20K step point.
+Your learning rate should shoot up and exponentially decay if you implement it according to the schedule specified in the paper (my implementation is in `src/utils.py`).
+Evaluation BLEU stays somewhat consistent around 25-30.
+The best BLEU score is 32.785 and the corresponding evaluation loss at that point is 13.817 (a little past 20K steps).

 ## To-Do